 As I continued to write, the world outside my window changed from snow-dusted hills to young green wheat fields to wild cherry blossoms to golden maize harvests.
 Several seasons later, I finished the first draft of my manuscript (and also my love affair with that desk ;-)).

-And after another year of navigating the world of editing and publishing, I can finally share my big news with you: My second book, Rootless and Restless, releases this month!
-You can pre-order your copy now <3
+And after another year of navigating the world of editing and publishing, I can finally share my big news with you: My second book, Rootless and Restless, released on April 30th, 2026.
+You can order your copy here!

 About Rootless and Restless